chrissobolewski/htmm/_notes/Psychological benefits of saving money.md

 Peace of mind is one of the greatest psychological benefits of saving money.

 Others include:
-- increased confidence (see also: [[Fuck-you money]]) — if the storm comes, you'll be able to weather it
+- increased confidence (see also: [[Fuck-you money]]) — if a storm comes, you'll be able to weather it
-- increased assertiveness (you can literally afford to say “no” to more things)
+- increased assertiveness (you can literally afford to say “no” to more things and more people)
 - more optimism — [[Financial stability]] gives you a clearer and more positive outlook
 - less uncertainty
+- less stress

 Saving money has a profound impact on your mental health.